pallavbakshi/vsc-sync-cli/docs/behind-the-scenes/layer-precedence.md

 vsc-sync edit base --keybindings --sort --yes
 ```

-to get an alphabetised, deduplicated `keybindings.json` that is much easier to
+to get an alphabetised `keybindings.json` grouped by key and `when` clause so
+you can quickly spot overlaps or conflicts.
+The command keeps *all* entries –
+even exact duplicates – because sometimes two identical shortcuts are
+deliberately defined in different extensions or contexts.

-scan by hand.
-Entries beginning with a leading dash (`-`) are grouped at the
+Entries starting with a leading dash (`-`) naturally appear near the top
-top so you can find chord prefixes quickly.
+because `-` sorts before letters in ASCII, making it easy to inspect chord
+prefixes (`-ctrl+k`, `-ctrl+w`, …).